Fili Seru

-Fili Seru (born 11 March 1970) is a Fijian rugby footballer who represented Fiji in the 1991 Rugby Union World Cup and the 1995 Rugby League World Cup.
+Fili Seru (11 March 1970 – 6 May 2026) was a Fijian rugby footballer who represented Fiji in the 1991 Rugby Union World Cup and the 1995 Rugby League World Cup.

 Rugby union career

 Seru played rugby union and represented Fiji in ten tests between 1990 and 1993, including at the 1991 Rugby World Cup.

 Rugby league career

 Seru then switched to rugby league and played for the South Queensland Crushers in 1995, as well as playing in four test matches for Fiji, including three at the 1995 Rugby League World Cup.

-Seru then played for the Illawarra Steelers for two years before he moved to England and joined Hull FC.
+He then played for the Illawarra Steelers for two years before he moved to England and joined Hull FC.

+Death

+Seru died from complications of motor neuron disease on 6 May 2026, at the age of 56.